ldwilker10/predicting_diabetes_project/README.md

 ## Conclusion/ Recommendations

-The tuned baseline logistic regression model showed great performance in identifying those with diabetes based on the various features and health/lifestyles metrics.
+The tuned logistic regression model showed great performance in identifying those with diabetes based on the various features and health/lifestyles metrics.
 The model showed that out of all individuals with diabetes, it could correctly identify 83.3 % of those individuals.
 This can provide great benefit for healthcare practitioner's by increasing early detection and allowing for early treatment.
 By treating the disease early on, this can improve overall prognosis, improve patient outcomes by preventing acceleration of disease and negative health consequences while also decreasing the load on the healthcare system and the providers.

 Recommendations: